-Long-term Suspension - Exclusion of the student by the Chancellor for good cause from one or more classes for the remainder of the school term, or from all classes and activities of the college for one or more terms.
+Long-term Suspension - Exclusion of the student by the Chancellor for good ca use from one or more classes for the remainder of the school term, or from all classes and activities of the college for one or more terms.

-Expulsion - Exclusion of the student by the Board ofTrustees from all colleges in the District for one or more terms.
+Expulsion - Exclusion of the student by the Board of Trustees from all colleges in the District for one or more terms.

-Removal from class -Exclusion of the student by an instructor for the day of the removal and the next class meeting.
+Removal from class- Exclusion of the student by an instructor for the d ay of the removal and the next class meeting.

 Written or verbal reprimand -An admonition to the student to cease and desist from conduct determined to violate the Standards of Student Conduct.
-Written reprimands may become part of a student's permanent record at the college.A record of the fact that a verbal reprimand has been given may become part of a student's record at the college for a period of up to one year.
+Written reprimands may become part of a student's permanent record at the college.
+A record of the fact that a verbal reprimand has been given may become part of a student's record at the college for a period of up to one year.

-Withdrawal of Consent to Remain on Campus -Withdrawal of consent by the campus security administrator/supervisor or designee for any person to remain on campus in accordance with California Penal Code Section 626.4 where the campus security administrator/supervisor or designee has reasonable cause to believe that such person has willfully disrupted the orderly operation of the campus.
+Withdrawal of Consent to Remain on Campus -Withdrawal of consent by the campus security administrator/supervisor or designee for any person to remain on cam pus in accordance with California Pena I Code Section 626.4 where the cam pus security administrator/supervisor or designee has reasonable cause to believe that such person has willfully disrupted the orderly operation of the campus.

-Day-Days during fall and spring semesters when the College is in session and regular classes are held, excluding Saturdays and Sundays.
-For the summer session, days-for purposes of notice and response under this Administrative Procedure-- may be reasonably extended to ensure the responsible parties are able to appropriately attend to the issue.
+Day - Days duringfall and spring semesters when the College is in session and regular classes are held, excluding Saturdays and Sundays.
+For the summer session, days-for purposes of notice and response under this Administrative Procedure-- may be reasonably extended to ensure the responsible parties are able to appropriately attend to the Issue.
 Notice of extension will be provided to the student.

-Short-term Suspensions, Long-term Suspensions, and Expulsions: Before any disciplinary action to suspend or expel istaken against a student, the following procedures will apply: Notice -The Vice President of Student Services or designee (VPSS/Designee) will provide the student with written notice of the conduct warranting the discipline.
-The written notice will include the following:
+Short-term Suspensions, Long-term Suspensions, and Expulsions: Before any disciplinary action to suspend or expel Is taken against a student, the following procedures will apply: Notice the specific section of the Standards of Student Conduct that the student is accused of violating. a short statement of the facts supporting the accusation.

+-The Vice President of Student Services or designee (VPSS/Designee) will provide the student with written notice of the conduct warranting the discipline.
+The written notice will Include the following: